mattcarlotta/react-starter-kit/README.md

 ![ZSLxywi.gif](https://i.imgur.com/ZSLxywi.gif)

-Note: A React Hot Loaded boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/hotloaded">hotloaded</a> branch or a fullstack M.E.R.N boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/fullstack">fullstack</a> branch.
+Note: A React Hot Loaded boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/hotloaded">hotloaded</a> branch, a fullstack M.E.R.N boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/fullstack">fullstack</a> branch, or a React SSR boilerplate can be found on the <a href="https://github.com/mattcarlotta/Webpack-React-Boilerplate/tree/ssr">ssr</a> branch..

 ## Table of contents